APYX Investors Have Opportunity to Lead Apyx Medical Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., July 29, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX).
+LOS ANGELES, Aug.
+1, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX).

 Class Period: May 12, 2021 – March 11, 2022